chindnguyen/slack-app-chatgpt/README.md

 ## How to ask ChatGPT
 **- Method 1:** Mention app in message with your prompt.</br>
-For example: @AI Assistant write a promise function in javascript.
+For example: `@AI Assistant write a promise function in javascript.`

 **- Method 2:** Send your prompt to app messages directly

+## Note
+The execution timeout for serverless functions is limited to 10s in Vercel's free plan.
+To avoid this limitation, please consider upgrading to a paid plan or deploying to your own server.